 Example: A marketing director considering leaving a stable corporate job to start a consulting practice asks herself at age 80: "Will I regret not trying this when I had the savings and energy?"
 For most people, the regrets of inaction outweigh the regrets of action, even when the action fails.

 Limitations: The framework can rationalize any risky decision and depends on accurate prediction of future preferences, which is notoriously unreliable.
+Use it as one input, not the only one.

-Two-Way Door vs One-Way Door Decisions
+Two-Way Door vs. One-Way Door Decisions

 This framework, also attributed to Bezos, distinguishes between reversible decisions (two-way doors) and irreversible decisions (one-way doors).
 The critical insight is that most career decisions are more reversible than they feel.